atomix/atomix.github.io/copycat/getting-started/index.md

   new Address("123.456.789.0", 5000)
 );

-RaftServer server = RaftServer.builder(address, members)
+CopycatServer server = CopycatServer.builder(address, members)
   .withTransport(new NettyTransport())
   .withStateMachine(new MapStateMachine())
   .withStorage(new Storage("/path/to/logs", StorageLevel.DISK))